-These data were obtained through the Bureau of Justice Statistics Annual Survey of Jails (ASJ) and Census of Jails (COJ).
+County jail population: These data were obtained from the Bureau of Justice Statistics (BJS) Annual Survey of Jails (ASJ) and Census of Jails (COJ).
 The ASJ has been fielded 25 times between 1985 and 2014 and captures data for a sample of a few hundred jails; in 2014, the sample was approximately 800 counties, which included the 250 largest jails.
-The COJ has been fielded 10 times since 1970—in 1970, 1972, 1978, 1983, 1988, 1993, 1999, 2005, 2006, and 2013 - but captures data for all counties.
+The COJ has been fielded 10 times since 1970—in 1970, 1972, 1978, 1983, 1988, 1993, 1999, 2005, 2006, and 2013—but captures data for all counties.
 Data for years that counties do not supply data (through the ASJ or COJ) are interpolated assuming a constant rate of change between the years when data are provided.
+Six states (Alaska, Connecticut, Delaware, Hawaii, Rhode Island, and Vermont) do not participate in the U.S. jail survey or census because they run unified state systems that combine prisons and jails.